KatherineMichel/digital-commonplace/README.md

 Formerly known as "The List", this is my Digital Commonplace.
 I came across the idea of a [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book) in an article about how Naveen [stays organized](https://superorganizers.substack.com/p/how-naveen-keeps-track).
 My Digital Commonplace is a device for helping me remember knowledge and is unique to who I am.
 It's not intended to be *perfect*.
 It's an informal, living document filled with my own personal learnings and notes.

 <!--
+https://twitter.com/dharden/status/1271540183402295296 | Dan Harden 🌿 on Twitter: "taking a few minutes to stretch in the morning has, legitimately, changed my life in past year" / Twitter

 Season of Docs- Django
 https://developers.google.com/season-of-docs/docs/participants/ | Season of Docs  |  Google Developers